m90/seeThru/README.md

 If you experience similar problems, use `webm`-video sources for playback in Chrome, they seem to work just fine.
 Safari and other browsers using `m4v` don't show any issues like this.

 ##Mobile devices & tablets##
-As most mobile devices and tablets (iPad I'm looking at you) use external video players to handle HTML5-video this plugin is **not working on mobile Webkit / Safari / Android Browser** (yet).
+As most mobile devices and tablets (iPad I'm looking at you) use external video players to handle HTML5-video this script is **not working on mobile Webkit / Safari / Android Browser** (yet).
 This is definitely on our to-do-list (wishlist rather), although outcome is uncertain.
 Apparently Android 3.1+ will play `<video>` inline, but I do not have any experience regarding using it as a canvas source yet.

 ##Browser support##